MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-best-practices.md

 ### Treat each workspace as a complete package of analytics

 Ideally, a workspace contains a complete view of one aspect (such as department, business unit, project, or vertical) in your organization.
-This complete view makes it easier to manage permissions for different users and allows content releases for the entire workspace to be controlled according to a planned schedule.
+This complete view makes it easier to manage permissions for different users and to allow content releases for the entire workspace to be controlled according to a planned schedule.

 If you use [centralized datasets](../connect-data/service-datasets-across-workspaces.md) that are used across the organization, you should create two types of workspaces: